-- Develop clinical skills needed to screen for violence, assess risk, provide counselling and document violent situations in charts and referrals. - Understand the law implementation process for domestic violence cases and become aware of the referral resources and procedures.
+- Gain understanding of the dynamics and consequences of violence - Develop clinical skills needed to screen for violence, assess risk, provide counselling and document violent situations in charts and referrals. - Understand the law implementation process for domestic violence cases and become aware of the referral resources and procedures.